 Observers in Texas, including Houston, will not see a total solar eclipse.
 However, Houston will experience a partial solar eclipse, with about 70% of the sun being covered by the Moon.
 The 70% maximum eclipse of the sun as seen from Houston will occur about 1:20pm local time.

 Can I look directly at the sun during the solar eclipse?

 No. Please don’t.
 Human eyes are very sensitive to sunlight.
 Even a tiny sliver of the sun’s disk shining on you covers thousands of the light-sensitive cells in your eyes.
 Join LPI at Levy Park or the Freeman Branch Library and you will receive a pair of glasses you can wear to safely view the eclipse.

 Visual and Literary Art Competition

 Do you love science and have a creative side?
 Create art about solar eclipse science or how the eclipse impacts humanity!
-Winning artwork will be displayed during the August 21st solar eclipse at Levy Park and the Harris County - Freeman Branch Library.
-More details will be posted here in May.
-Until then, contact email@example.com for more information.
+Winning artwork will be displayed during the August 21st solar eclipse events at Levy Park and the Harris County - Freeman Branch Library.
+Details are available on the Eclipse Over Houston Art Competition page.
+For questions related to the art contest, please contact email@example.com.